nordic16/cmus-cheat-sheet/README.md

 - r (repeat): keeps playing media in your library even after reaching its end.
 - f (follow): in case of a track change, cmus will select the currently playing track.
 - ^R (Ctrl-r): repeats the currently selected track.
-- v (stop): pauses the track, going back to its beginning.

 As we can see in the following image, I enabled `continue` (C), `shuffle` (S) and `repeat` (R).